 Full-time employees who retire from the District after at least ten years of service are eligible to receive health care benefits covering themselves and any qualified family members.
 Once the retiree reaches age 65 family members are no longer covered under the Health Maintenance Organization (HMO) and the Preferred Provider Organization (PPO) and a percentage of the health care benefits for said retirees is covered based on years of service.
 The District pays 100% of the premiums for both retiree and spouse for all retirees under age 65.
-After age 65 the District pays a percentage of the premiums based on the years service of the retiree.
+After age 65 the District pays a percentage of the premiums based on the years of service of the retiree.
 However, the District only covers the retiree, not the spouse.
 If the retiree elects to choose an alternative insurance, the District will pay for the lesser of the insurance costs.
-Expenditures for post-retirement health care benefits for the fiscal year ended June 30, 2012 totaled \$54,416.
+Expenditures for post-retirement health care benefits for the fiscal year ended June 30, 2013 totaled \$70,875.

 The District elected to prefund its GASB 45 actuarial liability of \$652,335 by depositing said amount with CERBT, a Trust established by the California Public Employees' Retirement System.
-The quarterly statement for the period ending June 30, 2012 issued by CalPers reflected the interest earned since the date of the deposit to bring the balance up to \$813,225.
+The quarterly statement issued by PERS for the period ending June 30, 2013 showed a balance of \$839,334.
+The balance reflects interest earned during the year, maintenance fees charged by CERBT and a disbursement from CERBT to DWD during the year of \$68,361 which was used by the District to offset its post-retirement health care costs for the 2013/2014 period.